-Stationary exercise bikes and especially spin bikes, can be driven in different ways.
-The two most common ways are by belt and by chain.
-There are some pros and cons to both of those.
-What are they and is a belt or chain best for you?
-I’ve done some research and here is what you need to know.
+Stationary exercise bikes and especially spin bikes can connect the pedals to the flywheel in different ways.
+The most common ways are by belt and by chain.
+There are some pros and cons to both types.
+What are the pros and cons of chains and belts and what’s best for you?
+I’ve done some research, here’s what you want to know.

-A belt drive is the best option for most people.
-Belts don’t require much maintenance and are quiet and smooth.
-Belts have to be replaces at some point but that’s easy to do and cheap.
-Chains feel more realistic like riding outside but require more maintenance and make more noise.
+A belt driven stationary bike is the best option for most people.
+Belts are low maintenance, quiet and smooth.
+Belts do have to be replaced at some point but should last years.
+Chains feel more realistic like riding a bike outside but require more maintenance and are noisier.

 The bikes that do have a drive mechanism are the spin bike and the air bike.
 They have a drive mechanism because their setup means that the pedals and flywheel or fan are not directly connected.
 They’re not in the same place which means that there needs to be something in between to connect them.

 The two most common ways to do that is with a chain or a belt.
 Let’s take a closer look at those two types and what their pros and cons are.

 Suggested post: 4 Types of stationary exercise bikes.